joshgowdyprog/joshgowdyprog/README.md

 This repo contains some additional personal and professional projects of mine.
 Some highlights are:

 * Bayasian modelling and inference with supernova data including Monte Carlo Markov Chains
-* Forecasting and trading GB day-ahead energy markets with machine learning (Logistic and XGBoost)
+* Forecasting and trading GB day-ahead energy markets with machine learning
 <!---
 joshgowdyprog/joshgowdyprog is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.